-I'm a software engineer working at GitHub on Git, Scalar, and VFS for Git.
-This is my personal webpage, which includes links to things I've done throughout my entire career.
+I'm a software engineer, ex-mathematician, and lifetime learner.
+This is my personal webpage, which includes links to things I've done throughout my entire career, many of which are about my time working on the open source Git project.
 Opinions are my own.

 GitHub Blog, 2020